mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 ---- stimulation files
 -- Clinic_spreadsheet ... containing recording session notes according to mouse_name
 -- Animal_spreadsheet ... file keeping track of procedures done according to mouse_name
--- Analysis_all ... more detailled descrption of procedures and sessions done according to mouse_name
+-- Analysis_all ... more detailed description of procedures and sessions done according to mouse_name

 Ideally the university clinic captures all information required in a spreadsheet that can be converted into an odML file